Light fog drifts through a dry Martian gully in an artist's rendering

 Measuring Snowflakes From Orbit

-Information from the Mars Reconnaissance Orbiter helped scientists predict where the clouds are likely to form, based on the temperature and pressure conditions under which such snow can develop.
+Mars Reconnaissance Orbiter helped scientists predict where the clouds are likely to form, based on the temperature and pressure conditions under which such snow can develop.

 In addition, the snow and frost deposits add enough mass each winter to alter the planet's gravitational field by a tiny amount.

-Using gravity data from the Mars Global Surveyor, the team estimated how much carbon dioxide snow piles up at both poles seasonally.
+Mars Global Surveyor, the team estimated how much carbon dioxide snow piles up at both poles seasonally.
 That probe also showed the amount of light reflected by snow clouds, which helped the researchers determine the clouds' density.

 Combining the data, the team was able to pinpoint the number and sizes of snow particles within the clouds.